The power of one

 In the literature around energy transitions, one of the key discussions is whether we have seen or are seeing, energy transitions or whether it’s more a case of energy additions.
 The argument for energy transitions is about progress away from older energy sources and bringing online new ones.
 Primarily this is a discussion about a transition away from filthy fossil fuels to cleaner sources of energy – renewable sources such as solar, wind or hydroelectric, as well as ones that are cleaner by some metrics ones such as nuclear.
 Proponents of this view would point to how some sources such as coal, have fallen away or gone completely in many countries.

 Fressoz’s book ‘More and more and more’ argues that what we’ve had, and are going through, are energy additions.
 That whilst new technologies are coming online, we’re still using old technologies too, and this increase in the availability of energy is leading to an overall rise in consumption.
 The data can certainly support this view.
 Data from ‘Our World in Data’ shows that more traditional biomass is burnt globally now than 100s of years ago.
 We’re still using coal and gas.
 This year has seen the highest ever level of coal usage globally.
 As Fouquet and Pearson’s 1998 article shows, the more energy that becomes available, and the more affordable it becomes, the more likely we are to spend disposable income on energy.
 This encourages people to develop new or cheaper energy sources and services, making it more affordable, and normal, for people to use more energy.
-Then we go around the loop again.
+Then we go around the loop again and find ourselves thinking that scrabbling around the surface of the Moon for crumbs makes sense.

 I found watching ‘Moon’ to be an unsettling story in many ways, yet it was also like watching a story I’ve seen many times before.
 The film provided a near-future reflection of scenes that continue to be played out across the world in pursuit of resources.
 Although ‘Moon’ is science fiction, it reflects existing extractive patterns here on Earth, affecting those working in the industry and the Earth itself.
 ‘Orbital’ gives us reasons to care, inviting us to see anew how precious this planet is, while ‘Moon’ shows us the consequences of that lack of care.
 Together, they offer different ways of seeing ourselves, giving emotional reasons to care, and to want to reassess our actions.